TRMS Parent Meetings

 7. Other School Curricular Priorities.

 How much money does the SSC have to spend?
 Funds come from the state on a per student basis.
 The amount varies from year to year with CBEDS (California Basic Educational Data System) enrollment.
 The legislature and governor can add to or cut some of the funding in any year.
 Some years it gets a cost of living adjustment, some years it doesn't.

 Doesn’t the state always put specific restrictions on funding given to schools?
 Yes, but in the 90’s, the state passed the School Based Coordinated Program (SBCP), which gave the schools more power to spend their funding more effectively.
 The SBCP allows schools to coordinate some categorical funds (SIP and some special education) paid by different State funding sources to serve all students, as long as the school is meeting the needs of all special populations.
 The SSC is the body that determines whether or not, and how to redirect these funds.

 When and where does the School Site Council meet?

-The SSC meets the third Monday of each month at 5:30 p.m. room 626.
-An agenda is posted on the school website prior to the meeting.
+The SSC meets the last Monday of each month at 5:30 p.m.
+Because of COVID, our meetings are currently virtual; however, in person meetings are held in the Learning Center.
+An agenda is shared via ParentSquare prior to the meeting.

 How can I get involved?
-If you have any questions or are interested in being a part of the Russell School Site Council, leave a phone message, a written message in the office, or better yet, attend a meeting!
+If you have any questions or are interested in being a part of the Russell School Site Council, email Ms. Harn at email@example.com, leave a phone message, or better yet, attend a meeting!

 DELAC Parent Reps: